Ronan Mckenzie’s Home comes to Gucci Circolo in London’s Shoreditch

 Gucci Circolo Shoreditch in London is a multidisciplinary space from which to discover Gucci’s special collections and projects, including the group exhibition ‘Collective Processes’, by Home by Ronan Mckenzie

-Gucci has opened Gucci Circolo Shoreditch, a temporary space in east London.
-Situated in a building designed by Sir David Adjaye on Shoreditch’s Chance Street, the multidisciplinary location offers the chance to experience the house’s collections and events in chic surroundings originally designed as a private home and studio for artists.
+Gucci’s Circolo – a temporary space in Shoreditch east London has announced, the final phase of its pop-up project.
+Situated in a building originally designed by Sir David Adjaye on Shoreditch’s Chance Street, this multidisciplinary location offers the chance to experience the house’s collection, events and collaborators in chic surroundings originally designed as a private home and studio for artists.

 Last month, Gucci Circolo played host to the boundary-breaking Gucci/Balenciaga Hacker project.
 Now it will house ‘Collective Processes’ a group multi-media exhibition bringing together a special curation of Black Women Artists, curated by Home by Ronan Mckenzie, the art gallery, part community events space in London supporting Black, Asian and Minority Ethnic artists.